scrive/nix-workshop/code/06-infrastructure/01-caching-nix.md

 /nix/store/7rx619rpisnh9sw2g3sk6yq07jb563yh-foo-fib-6
 ```

-The `-w` option provides very coarse-grained control for caching everything to
+There is also `cachix watch-store` command that provides very coarse-grained
+control for caching everything to Cachix.
-Cachix.
 This can be useful if we do not care about what is being cached, and
 instead just want to cache everything.

 However as we will see in the next chapter, there might be things that we